pixelspark/rethink-swift/README.md

 Rethink.swift
 -------------

-A Swift client driver for RethinkDB.
+A client driver for RethinkDB in Swift.

+Looking for a Mac app to easily query RethinkDB?
+Convert and analyze large data sets at the speed of light with [Warp](http://warp.one).

 ### Usage